 The final few Redis nodes, the service teams made significant code changes so that they could shard the data onto multiple nodes.

-This post was meant to give a quick glimpse of the impact that Meltdown has had at Grab as well provide some real data on the performance impact of the patches.
+This post was meant to give a quick glimpse of the impact that Meltdown has had at Grab as well as provide some real data on the performance impact of the patches.

 We still have further investigation to conduct to truly understand why only certain Redis workloads were affected while others weren’t.
 We are planning to dive deeper into this and that may be the subject of a future blog post.